OteIan/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-echo 'List Contents in Long Format'
+echo 'List More Contents in Long Format'